Decron/Whitebox-Code-GPT/README.md

 The goal is to accelerate free high quality AI assistants with GPT builder by allowing experts to collaborate openly.
 Here you'll find instructions & knowledge files for creating next-gen programming assistants.

 All ideas are welcome.
-If you would like a new GPT to be created, or would like to take custody of one, please open an issue with the title "New GPT request: <type>" or "New GPT custody: <title>." <br>
+If you would like to add a new assistant, fork this repository and add your files, then issue a pull request.
+Also remember to update the index in README.md.

 **If you are experiencing an issue with one of our assistants**: kindly open an issue and include the title of the assistant and links to relevant conversation history.
 If the conversation contains sensitive information, generalized plain text may be copied and pasted.<br>